redding/dat-tcp/README.md

 # DatTCP

 DatTCP is a generic server implementation that uses ruby's `TCPServer` and threads.
-It is heavily influenced by ruby's `GServer` and built using it's patterns.
+It is heavily influenced by ruby's `GServer` and [Puma](http://puma.io) and built using many of their patterns.

 ## Usage

 To define your own server, mixin `DatTCP::Server` and define the `serve` method.
-Then, when your server receives a new connection, it will hand the socket to your `serve` method and it can be read from and written to:
+Then, when your server receives a new connection, it will hand the socket to your `serve` method.
+Your `serve` method can then read and write to the socket:

 ```ruby
 class MyServer